Child Care FAQs

 How much can I earn to be eligible?

-Can I use subsidized child care to pay for preschool and/or private school education?
+Can I use publicly funded child care to pay for preschool and/or private school education?

-Can I use subsidized child care while I search for a job on my own?
+Can I use publicly funded child care while I search for a job on my own?

 Will you refer me to a child care site?